GoogleCloudPlatform/wordpress-plugins/gcs-media-plugin/readme.txt

 * Stop the instance.

-* Once the instance has stopped, click "Edit" and you can now modify the scopes under "Cloud API access scopes".
-Change the Storage scope from "Read Only" to "Full".
+* Once the instance has stopped, click **Edit** and you can now modify the scopes under **Cloud API access scopes**.
+Change the Storage scope from **Read Only** to **Full**.

 If you want to run this plugin outside of Google Cloud Platform, you need to configure your service account as follows:

 * Visit Cloud Console, go to `IAM & Admin` -> `Service accounts` and create a service account with `Storage Object Admin` permission and download the json key file.

 * Upload the json key file to the hosting server.
 Don't put it in a public serving area.

 * Add the following line to wp-config.php (replace the file path with the real one).

   ```
   putenv('GOOGLE_APPLICATION_CREDENTIALS=/secure-place/my-service-account.json');
 ```

 == Frequently Asked Questions ==

 Q. The plugin crashes with `No project ID was provided, and we were unable to detect a default project ID`, what's wrong?

 A. See the section about configuring the service account in the `Installation` section.